unf0rg0tt3n/light_modern/README.md

 #### HACS

 1. Go to the Community Store.
-2. Search for `Light Modern`.
+2. Search for and navigate to`Light Modern`.
-3. Navigate to `Light Modern`.
-4. Press Install.
+3. Press Install.
+4. Download and copy www/bg/lmod.jpg to your config folder
+5. Restart home-assistant and select the theme